 Billy serves us on both sides of San Francisco Bay, organizing and participating in events in San Francisco and in the East Bay where he lives.
 Billy is the single father of one teen-aged son and two dogs.
 He is an involved community member and volunteer who supports local Castro Valley businesses, schools, music and theatre.
 He is an outspoken activist for civil rights and works with the national LGBT civil rights groups GetEQUAL and Marriage Equality USA to promote full federal equality.
 He helped start Castro Valley Pride in 2011 (it gets bigger every year) and he looks forward to the day when he can quit talking about gay rights and we can all just talk about human rights.

 John and Stuart became active in Marriage Equality USA in 2004.
 They were named a plaintiff couple in Woo v Lockyer, one of the consolidated lawsuits seeking to have California's ban on marriage for same-sex couples declared unconstitutional.
 They were a featured couple on the first ever marriage equality floats in the 2005 and 2006 San Francisco Chinese New Year Parades.
 They were leaders of Equality California contingents in the 2004 and 2005 SF LGBT Pride Parades.
 They were one of the first 10 couples married at San Francisco City Hall, on February 12 during the 2004 "Winter of Love".
 John and Stuart legally married in 2008 during the four-month window when same-sex marriages were legal in California.
-John serves as the MEUSA Legal Analyst and Stuart is the MEUSA Media Director.
-Both men joined the Board of Directors in February of 2012.
+John serves as the MEUSA Legal &Policy Diretor and Stuart is the MEUSA Communications Director.
+Both men joined our Board of Directors in February of 2012.

-CA Santa Clara County firstname.lastname@example.org
+Santa Clara County

 Lisa stepped up to MEUSA leadership in 2008 to fight for equality.
-She believes the essence of marriage is the love and commitment between two people, and that this was totally overlooked in all the Prop 8 rhetoric.
+She believes that the essence of marriage is the love and commitment between two people, and that this was totally overlooked in all of the Prop 8 rhetoric.
 She and her husband Bill hope to throw a wedding for their son and his boyfriend one day.